-3.1 The use of a Central Purchasing Body typically combines the requirements of many customers to create aggregated portfolios of sufficiently large volumes to enable specialist resources to be dedicated to buy energy.
-Because of this, Central Purchasing Bodies are able to access contract options that would otherwise be unavailable to individual establishments and local authorities acting independently.

-- To enable competitive pricing on all future energy contracts and to reduce the risks associated with volatile energy supply markets and to enable the continuous supply of energy to the Council and the schools after expiry of the current contract on 30 March 2017. - 3.3 To enable the Council to enter into contracts with a water and wastewater supplier from 1 April 2017.
+- The use of a Central Purchasing Body typically combines the requirements of many customers to create aggregated portfolios of sufficiently large volumes to enable specialist resources to be dedicated to buy energy.
+Because of this, Central Purchasing Bodies are able to access contract options that would otherwise be unavailable to individual establishments and local authorities acting independently. - To enable competitive pricing on all future energy contracts and to reduce the risks associated with volatile energy supply markets. - To enable the continuous supply of energy to the Council and the schools after expiry of the current contract on 31 March 2019.